algorandfoundation/beaker/README.md

 ```

-The application exposes these methods using the tuple encoded version of the fields specified in the model.
+The application exposes the ABI methods using the tuple encoded version of the fields specified in the model.
+Here it would be `(string,uint32)`.

 A method hint is available to the caller for encoding/decoding by field name.

 ```py
     # Passing in a dict as an argument that should take a tuple according to the type spec